harshitgupta26/React-Weather-App/README.md

 # React Weather App

-This is a small web application which is made using React.
+This is a small web application made using React.
 It shows the weather conditions of upto 5 days of the city entered by the user.
 It uses OpenWeatherMap API to feth the weather details and Charts.js to show the graph.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).